 - Opioids are often taken in larger amounts or over a longer period than was intended.

 - There is a persistent desire or unsuccessful efforts to cut down or control opioid use.

-- A great deal of time is spent in activities necessary to obtain the opioid, use the opioid, or recover from its effects.
+- A great deal of time is spent in activities necessary to obtain opioids, use opioids, or recover from their effects.

 - Craving, or a strong desire or urge to use opioids.

-- Continued opioid use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of opioids.
+- Continued opioid use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by opioid use.

 - Important social, occupational, or recreational activities are given up or reduced because of opioid use.

 - Recurrent opioid use in situations in which it is physically hazardous.